 PART 2 | UKRAINE.
 Young Life Ukraine

-When I went to Ukraine (May 2-8, 2022) with a team from Water for All, I witnessed first-hand why water is urgently needed in Ukraine and learned about how the war’s displacement of Ukrainians is opening the door for human traffickers.
+When I went to Ukraine (May 2-8, 2022), I witnessed first-hand why water is urgently needed in Ukraine and learned about how the war’s displacement of Ukrainians is opening the door for human traffickers.
 Due to war, infrastructure (including water sources) has been destroyed and people are suffering, especially in occupied areas, places of active conflict, on the front lines, and as first responders.
 We went to deliver filters to the people of Ukraine and to explore partnerships for deploying many thousands more in the days to come.

-Just so you understand how John DeYoung and I are working together: John is the maker of the filter (through his company Vivoblu) and founder of the non-profit (Water for All).
+Just so you understand how John DeYoung and I are working together: John is the maker of the filter (through his company Vivoblu).
 John and I are dear friends.
 He is a hip-hop dance artist turned business owner and nonprofit founder.
 He is a mighty changemaker and creative that uses innovation to care for those in need.

 In May, 2022, we were on a team of 4 others – including Terry Adams, Ricky Waitman, Morgan Braby, and Matt Tatusko – who went to Ukraine and Poland on this humanitarian mission.
 I am the founder of a community organization (Seeds of Exchange) that has been part of raising funds for the Vivoblu filters, sharing the stories of the filter and our trip, building a network of community within Ukraine and around the world, and reporting on the increase of human trafficking due to the war in Ukraine.
 Learn more: Trip to Ukraine | Vivoblu Water Filter | Water for All – Community Fundraiser | Ukraine

 OK, let’s dive in!!
 There is MUCH to this story, so I’ve broken it down into chapters.
 Here’s what you can expect in this post.